 We distinguish symptoms of the early active stage, active late-stage and chronic stable-stage of the disease.

 Treatment of Peyronie’s disease differs according to the disease’s stage.
 We distinguish between non-surgical and surgical treatment.
-Here a detailed description of treatment options.
+Here is a detailed description of treatment options.